Q. Does the McGoogan Library have a MICROMEDEX license?

 The short answer is no.

 We did have a MICROMEDEX license until January 1, 2014.
-UNMC's MICROMEDEX licensure fee was inextricably tied to the existence of a TNMC MICROMEDEX license.
-The hospital (TNMC) decided to switch to Lexicomp as of Jan 1, 2014 and the Library followed suit.
+UNMC's MICROMEDEX licensure fee was inextricably tied to the existence of a Nebraska Medicine's MICROMEDEX license.
+Nebraska Medicine decided to switch to Lexicomp as of Jan 1, 2014 and the Library followed suit.

 The Library now has licenses for Clinical Pharmacology and Lexi-Comp.
 The stand-alone Lexi-Comp interface also includes AHFS Drug Information and Martindale's.
 We also have a license for NEOFAX